citizensadvice/design-system/CONTRIBUTING.md

 You'll need to have Ruby `2.6.5` and Bundler installed to build the haml templates.
 There is a `.ruby-version` file supplied, if you are using rvm it will automatically switch you to `2.6.5` or advise you to install it by doing `rvm install 2.6.5`.
-To install Bundler run `gem install bundler`.
+To install Bundler run `gem install bundler -v '2.1.4'`.
 After you've got those sorted a quick `bundle` will get the required gems (ruby libraries) in place.

 Finally run `npm install`.